ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-SHIP.
+COURTSHIP.
 A young gentleman at
 church conceived a most sudden and
 violent passion for a young lady in the
 next pew, and felt desirous nf entering